Predicting Out-of-Domain Generalization with Neighborhood Invariance: Related Work

-\textbf{Predicting Generalization} \quad Recent work has focused on correlating these complexity measures with and directly predicting in-domain generalization \citep{jiang2020predicting}.
-However, in real world settings, test distributions often differ from training distributions \citep{wilds2021}.
+However, these measures are only applicable when train and test distributions match.
 Although some generalization bounds have been derived for these OOD settings \citep{pmlr-v130-garg21a, bendavid2007analysis, zhang2019bridging}, they rely on access to the test data distribution.
-A separate line of work departs from complexity measures altogether and directly predicts OOD generalization from unlabelled test data.
-These methods either predict the correctness of the model directly on individual examples \citep{deng2020labels, 2021arXiv210613799J, Deng:ICML2021} or directly estimate the total error \citep{2022arXiv220104234G, guillory2021predicting, chenmandoline2021, chuang2020estimating, ramarkishna2021empirical}.
-Although these methods work well in practice, they do not provide any insight into the underlying mechanism of generalization since they act only on the output layer of the network.
+In addition, many testbeds examine only synthetic shifts, whereas natural shifts such as WILDS \citep{wilds2021} are much more difficult.
+In real world settings where test distributions are often unknown, a separate line of work aims to directly predict generalization from unlabelled test data.
+These methods either predict the correctness on individual examples \citep{deng2020labels, 2021arXiv210613799J, Deng:ICML2021}, directly estimate the total error \citep{2022arXiv220104234G, guillory2021predicting, chenmandoline2021, chuang2020estimating, ramarkishna2021empirical}, or learn linear models relating ID and OOD accuracy \citep{miller2021accuracy} or agreement \citep{baek2022agreementontheline}.